stechstudio/laravel-record/README.md

 1) **Magic getter for attributes**.
 If you have key/value pairs in your collection, the Collection class does provide the [get](https://laravel.com/docs/5.4/collections#method-get) method.
 But I'm lazy.
-And I like accessing my collection with plan 'ol object notation.
+And I like accessing my collection with plain 'ol object notation.
 You know, like a model.
 Record lets you do `$collection->attribute`.

 2) **New collection for sub-arrays**.
-If you hand a multi-dimentional array to `collect()` and access a nested array, it's still just an array.
+If you hand a multi-dimensional array to `collect()` and access a nested array, it's still just an array.
 Like `$collection->get('attribute')['subattribute']`.
 I want collections all the way down!
 This will turn any sub-array into a new instance of Record, allowing you to do `$record->attribute->subattribute->as->deep->as->your->array->goes`.
 And because you still have a real collection at each level, you can use all of the goodies like `$record->attribute->subattribute->count()`.